seqan/seqan/manual/source/Tutorial/MiniBowtie.rst

    Hint
      .. container:: foldable

-        You can obtain the correct iterator type using the metafunction :dox:`ContainerConcept#Iterator Iterator`.
+        You can obtain the correct iterator type using the metafunction :dox:`ContainerConcept#Iterator`.

         .. code-block:: cpp